Metronidazole: History

 The drug was initially developed by Rhône-Poulenc in the 1950s and licensed to G.D.
 Searle.
 Searle was acquired by Pfizer in 2003.
 The original patent expired in 1982, but evergreening reformulation occurred thereafter.

 Brand name

-In India, it is sold under the brand name Metrogyl and Flagyl.
+In India, it is sold under the brand name Metrogyl, Metrogyl ER,and Flagyl.
 In Bangladesh, it is available as Amodis, Amotrex, Dirozyl, Filmet, Flagyl, Flamyd, Metra, Metrodol, Metryl, etc. In Pakistan, it is sold under the brand name of Flagyl and Metrozine.
+In the United States it is sold under the brand name Noritate.

 Synthesis

 2-Methylimidazole (1) may be prepared via the Debus-Radziszewski imidazole synthesis, or from ethylenediamine and acetic acid, followed by treatment with lime, then Raney nickel.
 2-Methylimidazole is nitrated to give 2-methyl-4(5)-nitroimidazole (2), which is in turn alkylated with ethylene oxide or 2-chloroethanol to give metronidazole (3):